Clash of the Champions: Clash of the Champions III: Fall Brawl

 Clash of the Champions III took place on September 7, 1988, at the Albany Civic Center in Albany, Georgia.
 There were 3,700 people in attendance and the show drew a 5.4 rating on TBS.
 Fall Brawl would later become a regular PPV event for WCW.
 After the match Steve Williams ran to the ring to congratulate Brad Armstrong.
 Armstrong replaced Tim Horner, who left the company in August.
 Despite the match not being announced as a no-DQ match, Kevin Sullivan is not disqualified when Al Perez interferes in the match.
 Dusty Rhodes won the match by pinning Gary Hart and not the legal opponent Kevin Sullivan.
 The bout was originally scheduled as Rhodes and Dick Murdoch vs Al Perez and Ron Garvin.
 Garvin left the company in August and the bout was changed.
 Ivan Koloff had manager Paul Jones and The Russian Assassin at ringside.
-After accidentally costing Koloff the match Paul Jones and the Russian Assassin attacked Koloff soon joined by a second masked Russian Assassin turning Koloff face.
+After accidentally costing Koloff the match, Paul Jones and the Russian Assassin attacked Koloff.
+Koloff was soon joined by a second masked Russian Assassin, turning Koloff face.
 Barry Windham was disqualified after hitting Sting with a chair.
-The referee didn't actually see the chair shot but is informed of it by San Francisco 49er John Ayers who came to ringside.
+The referee did not see the chair shot but was informed of it by San Francisco 49er John Ayers, who came to ringside.